-- Use an electric razor for shaving. - Take extra care to avoid scratches and cuts to the face.
-If anything does happen: keep the wound clean, watch carefully for any sign of infection such as swelling, redness and marked pain and contact your doctor. - We will ask you to attend a follow-up clinic at regular intervals to monitor any side effects and to check for any possible recurrence of the cancer.
-You should also examine your neck regularly every month.
-If you notice any swelling, contact your doctor at The Christie urgently.
+We will ask you to a follow-up outpatient clinic at frequent intervals to monitor any side effects and to detect any possible recurrence of the cancer.
+You should also examine the axilla area regularly every month.
+If you notice any swelling, please contact your doctor at The Christie urgently.